xinli95/AI-101/README.md

-AI explained simplely for everyone.
+AI explained simply for everyone.